 Disadvantage of Starting a Home Business

 Today, we are going to talk about several different home businesses you can start that shouldn't run you broke.
 Many of these are things that you've probably seen reviewed here in the form of jobs where you can work for someone else, and some will be other types of inexpensive businesses.
+I've also included information on resources to help you learn to start these types of businesses where it's applicable.

 #1 – Blogging

 This is what I do, so I've listed it first.
-You might be cut out for this line of work if you enjoy writing and sharing information, or your thoughts and opinions, with others.
+You might be cut out for this line of work if you enjoy writing and sharing information or your thoughts and opinions with others.
 It's not at all expensive to start, although it can take a while for the money to build up into an income.
 You really have to spend about as much time learning how to blog for profit as you do updating and managing your blog.

 I have a post here on setting up your own WordPress blog in ten minutes or less that will help you get going, plus you can download this e-Book FREE to get a good idea of what you're doing before you begin.
 The only thing you have to spend money on to start is a domain name and hosting plan.